 10.4 For all matches in any Division, one person aged 18 or over from each team must be in attendance, unless the home team has more than one adult present and accepts responsibility.

-11 A team may consist of up to 5 players, 3 players will each play 3 singles and a further 2 players can play the doubles.
+11 For 3 player teams, a team may consist of up to 5 players, 3 players will each play 3 singles and a further 2 players can play the doubles.
+For 2 player teams, a team may consist of up to 4 players, 2 players will each play 2 singles and a further 2 players can play the doubles.
 However, where a Club has more than one team and a player plays only in the doubles, he will be deemed to have represented that team according to Rule 15.3.